KoicsD/CharliesAngels/TaskDescription/OrdersWeek7.md

 It has turned out to be a difficult task for our course, and a lot of groups have not managed to deal with it.
 Because of it, we have never presented our solution to mentors.
 However, we managed to implement what we undertook.
-To tell the truth, we managed to implement the basic functions and you can see spectacular results in our repository.
+To tell the truth, we managed to implement all the basic functions and you can see spectacular results in our repository.

 Note:
 * To run this version of our application, you need to install [*MySQL connector for python*](https://dev.mysql.com/downloads/connector/python/).
 * Our config file is named [*my_app.config*](my_app.config).
   * You have to copy it into directory *DATA/*, otherwise our application cannot run.
   * You also have to edit it and give correct parameters in it.
-  * You can use the [SQL script-files] of [directory *SQL*](https://github.com/KoicsD/CharliesAngels/tree/Week7B/SQL) to create database on server and to fill it with sample data. (see below)
+  * You can use the [*SQL* script-files](https://www3.ntu.edu.sg/home/ehchua/programming/sql/MySQL_Intermediate.html) of [directory *SQL*](https://github.com/KoicsD/CharliesAngels/tree/Week7B/SQL) to create database on server and to fill it with sample data. (see below)
   * If you want to use [*csv* files](https://en.wikipedia.org/wiki/Comma-separated_values) instead of [*MySQL*](https://www.mysql.com/) server, please replace word *"db"* to *"csv"* in line *'"mode": "db"'*.

-Tip: To easily install [MySQL](https://www.mysql.com/) software on Windows, please [download this](https://dev.mysql.com/downloads/windows/installer/5.7.html).
+Tip: To easily install [*MySQL*](https://www.mysql.com/) software on Windows, please [download this](https://dev.mysql.com/downloads/windows/installer/5.7.html).

 -------------------------